albertcastineira/fundesplai-git-exercises/readme.md

  Commit 3

  # Exercise 6
- To create an alias & using the adog we need to use this command:
+ To create an alias adog we need to use this command:
  ```git config --global alias.adog "log --all --decorate --oneline --graph```